mshahriarnihal/QuizCollege/README.md

 **Session**: Summer 2025

 ## Commit History
-(Here keeping together only the main and mentionable commits, changes, modifications, works)
+(Here keeping together only the main and mentionable commits, changes, modifications, works to keep track, collaborate, and to make sure viewers can get a good overview of the gradual development process of our project)

 ### Commit #1: Initial index.html